Motion

 the user prefers reduced motion.
 Manually setting a duration that isn't multiplied

-token will result in that duration not being 0
+by the duration-scalar token will result in that duration not being 0 when

 the user prefers reduced motion.